 Select a UK regional climate:

 The coldest nights are those on which there is a covering of snow on the ground; the lowest temperatures occur away from the moderating influence of the sea, on the floors of inland valleys into which cold air can drain.
-It was under such conditions that the temperature fell to -17.5 °C, the lowest officially accepted value recorded in Northern Ireland, at Magherally near Banbridge (County Down) on 1 January 1979.
-Most coastal areas do not experience such cold nights; as an example, the lowest temperature recorded at Helens Bay in County Down in the thirty years 1961 to 1990 was -5.4 °C.
+It was under such conditions that the temperature fell to -18.7 °C, the lowest officially accepted value recorded in Northern Ireland, at Castlederg (County Tyrone) on 24 December 2010.
+Most coastal areas do not experience such cold nights; as an example, the lowest temperature recorded at Helens Bay in County Down in the thirty years 1981 to 2010 was -5.4 °C.

 The variation of mean daily maximum and minimum temperatures month by month, together with the highest and lowest temperatures recorded, is shown for Aldergrove and Lough Navar Forest.